 1. Aer Lingus

-Two new stand out destinations include Minneapolis, one-half of the so-called Twin Cities in America's Midwest (from early July), and Montreal, the largest city in the predominantly French-speaking province of Quebec, Canada (from early August).
+Two new stand out destinations include Minneapolis, one-half of the so-called Twin Cities in America's Midwest (daily from early July 2019), and Montreal, the largest city in the predominantly French-speaking province of Quebec, Canada (daily from summer 2020).

 Minneapolis deserves special mention as it's nowhere near as well known.
 Officially founded in 1867, the city was built on hydropower from the largest waterfall on the Mississippi River, which powered countless flour and sawmills.